 Regarding Mautic (3.x), the IntegrationBundle defines the rulesets to add custom plugins to support integrations.
 The IntegrationBundle enables developers to use the service tags, which is a way to tell Mautic that a service should be registered in a particular manner.

 When preparing for the development of any custom plugin in Mautic, it is essential to:

-- Telling Mautic about your custom plugin
+- Tell Mautic about the custom plugin

 - Type of authentication to pull/push data to Integration's API

 - The direction of sync (pull, push, and both)